Bommai takes a dig at Cong, says he is proud of RSS ideals and patriotism | Politics

 The Chief Minister further hit out at the Congress, accusing it of not allowing B R Ambedkar, the architect of the Indian Constitution, to come to Parliament, and neglecting his memory for years.

-Earlier in the day, in his address at the 76th Independence Day event at the Manekshaw Parade Ground here, the Chief Minister, taking a veiled dig at the Congress, pointing out attempts to ''forget'' national icons like Ambedkar, Lal Bahadur Shastri, and Abdul Ghaffar Khan among others.
+Earlier in the day, in his address at the 76th Independence Day event at the Manekshaw Parade Ground here, the Chief Minister, taking a veiled dig at the Congress, pointed out at attempts to ''forget'' national icons like Ambedkar, Lal Bahadur Shastri and Abdul Ghaffar Khan among others.

 Prime Minister Narendra Modi has set up a Prime Ministers' Museum in New Delhi to highlight each one's contribution, Bommai further said ''If any Prime Minister had thought about making known the contributions of various PMs to the country it is Modi.
 There is no question of forgetting anyone here.
-Everyone has contributed in their way.
-Only PMs have not contributed, several luminaries have contributed.''
+Everyone has contributed in their own way.
+Only PMs have not contributed, there are several luminaries who have contributed.''
+PTI KSU KSU SS SS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)